abdelfattah-lab/nitro/README.md

 Driver 1.10.0 and OpenVINO 2024.4.0.
 Currently, the frameworks supports the Llama family models (Llama 3, 3.1, 3.2).

+## Roadmap
+This package is in active development, and there are certain features that are currently in progress.

+- [ ] Prefill offloading to CPU
+- [ ] Computation on subset of KV-caches
+- [ ] Speculative Decoding

+We are continuously enhancing this package and are always looking for contributors to help shape its future.
+If you're interested in collaborating, feel free to join us by opening an issue or submitting a pull request!

 # Installation

 First, clone the repository: